 - Medicinal Plants: Explores the origins of plant medicine and displays a collection of medicinal plants from all over the world.

 - Orchids: An ever-blooming, ever-changing display of these mythic plants.
 Our orchid collection numbers about 5,000 specimens, with hundreds on display at any given time.

 - Plant Exploration: Highlights plant discoveries in the wild and in the laboratory.
 Features changing and seasonal exhibits.

 - Rare and Endangered Species: A changing display of rare, threatened or endangered plants and habitats.

 - Southern Exposure: A micro-climate outdoor garden featuring North American plants native to the Southeast, the Southwest and Mexico.
 This garden will re-open to the public on Saturday, April 18.

 - Children's Garden: an outdoor area where children can play in a garden and learn informally about plants.
 This garden is closed for the season.

 - West Gallery: "Plants in Culture" emphasizes the countless ways in which plants enrich human life.
 Sensory displays feature plants in therapy, ornamentation, music, ceremony, language and many other expressions of culture.
-This gallery is currently closed and will re-open on Thursday, November 27, 2014.

 - East Gallery: Hosts seasonal exhibits designed to delight, educate and inspire visitors to become more active stewards of the plants that support life on earth.